BramLeys/ecsim-parareal/README.md

 ## Dependencies
 ### C++
-  The project depends on the Eigen library ([https://eigen.tuxfamily.org](https://eigen.tuxfamily.org)) and is written for C++20 with OpenMP support.
+  The project depends on the Eigen library ([https://eigen.tuxfamily.org](https://eigen.tuxfamily.org)), which is licensed under MPL2, and is written for C++20 with OpenMP support.
 ### Python
   The external libraries used are Numpy ([https://numpy.org](https://numpy.org)) for linear algebra, Scipy ([https://scipy.org](https://scipy.org)) for sparse linear algebra and Matplotlib ([https://matplotlib.org/](https://matplotlib.org/)).